Skip to main content

 Facilities

-The Department of Music is housed in both Pao Hall and the Elliott Hall of Music on the Purdue University, West Lafayette campus.
-Pao Hall, named for Chinese shipping magnate, the late Sir Yue-Kong Pao.
-Pao Hall is a $47 million, 176,000 square-foot facility that houses classrooms, theatres, galleries, labs, workshops and a recording studio for the School of Design, Art, and Performance of which music is a part.
-Other music classrooms and performance facilities may also be found in the Elliott Hall of Music, and the Wilmeth Active Learning Center.
+The Department of Music is housed in Pao Hall and the Elliott Hall of Music on the West Lafayette Purdue University campus.
+Pao Hall is a $47 million, 176,000 square-foot facility that houses classrooms, practice rooms, theatres, galleries, labs, workshops, a recording studio, LAMP, and faculty offices.
+Elliott Hall of Music and the Wilmeth Active Learning Center facilities include large lecture halls, recitlcal hall, a piano studio, and faculty offices.

 Student Organizations